skovranek/dojango/README.md

 [DoJango Introduction](https://dojango-2bea5c2d6d6c.herokuapp.com/introduction)

 - [x] Add, Edit and Delete Models: Categories/Projects, Tasks, SubTasks, Counters.
-- [x] "Today's Tasks": See daily todo list organized by priority and earliest due date.
+- [x] "Today's Tasks": See todos listed by priority and due date.
-- [x] "Projects": See tasks associated with an ongoing project.
+- [x] "Projects": See tasks per project.
 - [x] "Deadlines": See tasks listed by due date.
+- [x] "Previous # Days": See days with tasks.
-- [x] Filter: Find tasks by start date, due date, finished, unfinished, etc.
+- [x] "Library": Find all models.
+- [x] "Archive": See todo lists by date.
 - [x] Users are distinguished by browser session id.
 > **Note**
 > [Previously](https://github.com/skovranek/dojango/tree/b913092123b2c516eed3b887133bdc9e9670132c), I implemented user accounts but I decided that registering an account was an unnecessary burden to ask of potential users of such a straightforward app.

-## Download/Install
+## Download/Install with Heroku
 1) Fork this repo, then clone your forked repo on your local machine: [GitHub Fork A Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 - You may use the GitHub CLI: [GitHub CLI](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=cli)